-Material is received in stores from supplier, workshop of the Company and various works.
-The record of the detailed count or measurement is kept in the measurement book (E.B.
-Form CA-5) in the manner prescribed in Instruction No 38 based on Rules 7.16 and 7.17 of DFR.
+Materials is received in stores from suppliers, workshop of the company and various works.
+The record of the detailed count or measurement is kept in the Measurement Book (E.B form CA-5) in the manner prescribed in instruction No 38 based on Rules 7.16 and 7.17 of DFR.